erikorlowski/cscie97/cscie97/asn5/design.md

     * Simulated inputs are sent to show a flight deviating from its flight plan
     * Is is verified that a warning is sent to reflect this deviation

+### Exception Handling
+Exceptions for the Flight Tracker module are handled primarily through the DatabaseException, SurveillanceException and ApiException classes.
+These exception classes are unchecked exceptions and are logged for future auditing.

 ### Risks
 The Flight Tracker module is a safety critical module that is required to work with a very high degree of reliability.
 Using the terminology of functional safety, the "Safety Function" of this module is to detect an imminent collision of an aircraft and report it, along with suitable resolution guidance within 1 second of detection.
 A few of the failures that could cause this safety function to fail are: